 "We have to pick up materials," Stefan said.
 Another student was waiting at the drama academy.
 Nobody talked much; everyone knew what needed to be done.
 The stencils were in one room, the sprays and pieces of cloth in another.

 Back at the architecture faculty the courtyard was filling with students.
-Everybody brought something: paint, balloons, sprays - the ingenious weapons ofthe Colorful Revolutionaries
+Everybody brought something: paint, balloons, sprays - the ingenious weapons of the Colorful Revolutionaries, donated by kindred spirits or bought with donations collected during two weeks of demonstrations against the government of the former Yugoslav Republic of Macedonia.

 The protests in the tiny Balkan state were sparked after the country's president, Gjorge Ivanov, pardoned dozens of politicians who were facing criminal charges for alleged involvement in a wiretapping scandal.